Why I use Arch, Wayland/SwayWM and why I don't sometimes

 - Has issues, but they’re manageable (also development is very active)

 - Making RPM packages is not hard

 - Red Hat is investing a lot on bringing stuff like cast, firmware upgrades to GNU/Linux; big thumbs up for that

-- Package manager is slower than fucking APT
+- DNF is even slower than APT

-- Narrow selection of third party software
+- Narrow selection of third party software (outside Flathub)

 - I can get all the good things on Arch (except for SELinux), without the bad things